It's Time for Love

-It's Time for Love is an album by the R&B crooner Teddy Pendergrass.
-It did quite well, peaking at #19 on the Billboard albums chart and #6 on the R&B album charts.
-It also spawned three singles: "I Can't Live Without Your Love" (1981, peaked at #10 R&B), "You're My Latest, My Greatest Inspiration" (1982, #43 US, #4 R&B) and "Nine Times Out of Ten/The Gift of Love" (1982, #31 R&B).
+It's Time for Love is the fifth studio album by American R&B singer Teddy Pendergrass.
+It peaked at No. 19 on the Billboard albums chart and No. 6 on the R&B album charts.
+The album spawned three singles: "I Can't Live Without Your Love" (1981, peaked at No. 10 R&B), "You're My Latest, My Greatest Inspiration" (1982, No. 43 US, No. 4 R&B) and "Nine Times Out of Ten/The Gift of Love" (1982, No. 31 R&B).
 This was the last album released by Pendergrass before being paralyzed in a car accident the following year.
+The single "You're My Latest, My Greatest Inspiration" was sampled by American rapper Kendrick Lamar in 2024 for his single "Euphoria".

 Track listing

 All tracks composed by Kenny Gamble and Leon Huff, except where indicated.